DucManhPhan/DucManhPhan.github.io/_posts/2020-02-28-Adapter-Pattern.md

 layout: post
 title: Adapter Pattern
 bigimg: /img/path.jpg
-tags: [structural pattern, design pattern]
+tags: [Structural Pattern, Design Pattern]
 ---

 In this article, we will learn how to use adapter pattern.
 Let's get started.